he tūranga mahi

 We’re passionate and driven to make a real difference for iwi.
 We act with integrity, we’re experts in what we do and collaborative in the way we get it done.
 We understand what is needed and go the extra mile to ensure it happens.

-Ringa Rehe Ture
+Ringa Rehe Take Whakatewha

 Mō tēnei tūranga mahi